-The DCM analysis results are given in Table \ref{TableModelTwo}.
+DCM analysis results are given in Table \ref{TableModelTwo}.
 These results are not very accurate for the $n=100$ and $\SN=100$ combination, but they definitely improve for larger $n$ and $\SN$ values.
+The \WDE ~ensures that the detected values converge to the correct simulated model parameter values.
+The short sample window, $\Delta T < P_1$, does not mislead DCM analysis.

-For Model 2, the DCM analysis results are illustrated for the $n=10~000$ and $\SN=100$ combination (Figures \ref{FigModelTwo}a-d).
-The DCM long search $z_1(f_1)$ periodogram minimum is at $P_1=1.843$ (Figure \ref{FigModelTwo}a: diamond).
-The DCM short search gives the value $P_1=1.852$ (Figure \ref{FigModelTwo}b: diamond).
-The DCM model $g(t)$ is so good that it's continuous black line is totally covered by the black dots representing the $y_i$ data (Figure \ref{FigModelTwo}c).
+For Model 2, DCM analysis results are illustrated for the $n=10~000$ and $\SN=100$ combination (Figures \ref{FigModelTwo}a-d).
+DCM long search $z_1(f_1)$ periodogram minimum is at $P_1=1.843$ (Figure \ref{FigModelTwo}a: diamond).
+DCM short search gives the value $P_1=1.852$ (Figure \ref{FigModelTwo}b: diamond).
+DCM model $g(t)$ is so good that it's continuous black line is totally covered by the black dots representing the $y_i$ data (Figure \ref{FigModelTwo}c).
 Therefore, the colour of this $g(t)$ line has been changed from black to white.
 The results for the parabolic trend coefficients $M_0=1.079\pm0.096$, $M_1=0.229\pm0.026$ and $M_2=0.451\pm0,064$ of the dashed black $p(t)$ line are correct.
 In Figure \ref{FigModelOne}d, the white continuous line shows the detrended model $g(t)-p(t)$.
 The black dots show the detrended data $y(t_i)-p(t_i)$ and the red thick continuous line shows the pure sine signal $h_1(t)$.
 Note that the red thick line is under the white thin line because $h_1(t)=g(t)-p(t)$.
-The DCM residuals (blue dots) are offset to the level of -0.65.
+DCM residuals (blue dots) are offset to the level of -0.65.
 The colour of dotted line, which denotes this offset level, has been changed from blue to white.
 The distribution of these DCM model residuals is stable, as expected for a random normal distribution.